dehlirious/PocketProxy/README.md

 Simply copy `pocketproxy.php` to your web server (it's okay to rename it) and access it directly.
 That's it!
 You'll be presented with further usage instructions.

-miniProxy doesn't require any configuration out of the box, but configuration options are available; see the top of `pocketproxy.php` for details.
+PocketProxy doesn't require any configuration out of the box, but configuration options are available; see the top of `pocketproxy.php` for details.

 ## Known Limitations